Social Work Australia: Engaging our community

 We know that the vast majority of our members are well-connected and will reap the benefits of our new modern platform.
 However we know that connectivity in some areas is not as effective as others and we also know that not everyone is familiar with the devices we are increasingly using.

 AASW will offer support for any members needing assistance or guidance on how to extract maximum value from our digital community.

 Q: Did you conduct any consultation with the broader membership base about these changes?

 Twelve months of member activity data gave us a very clear picture of what was happening and thus what we needed to do.
 We certainly are not acting on a whim.

 What we’re planning is about building member value for all members.
 While we’d like to engage with every single member and canvass their views, it really isn’t possible or practical.

 We do consult with our members very thoroughly especially for changes to our Constitution and Code of Ethics.
 We think we are very inclusive when it comes to asking for members opinions and feedback, through elections, surveys and advisory panels.

 We see these changes as necessary for the future, and in reality, they don’t actually change what we do – they just create a fairer association for all members.

 Q: How can members seek more information that may be relevant to their local area?

-We encourage members to contact their Branch Managers with any questions.
+We encourage members to contact their Branch Services Coordinator with any questions.